unfoldingWord-dev/uw-pdf/tX-README.md

 How to run tX on Ubuntu Linux:

 1. Open about six tabs in a terminal window.
-1. Change directory to the appropriate cloned repos, e.g., `cd $REPO_ROOT/door43-enqueue-job`
+1. Change directory to the appropriate cloned repos, e.g., `cd <your_repos_dir>/door43-enqueue-job`
-1. Setup a Python 3.8 or newer (currently 3.8.6) virtual environment and activate it
+1. Set up a Python 3.8 or newer (currently 3.8.6) virtual environment and activate it
 1. Run a batch file to setup environment variables
 1. Run the tX process from the Makefile in debug mode
 1. Simulate the sending of a JSON payload and watch everything happen -- debug mode prints more on the terminal screen